jools-r/textpattern-cli-install/README.md

 ## Credits

-The Textpattern devs and team, especially [Pete Cooper](https://github.com/petecooper) for his example of the demo installer and [makss](https://github.com/makss) for adding the cli installation facility to the setup installer back in 2017.
+The Textpattern devs and team, especially [Pete Cooper](https://github.com/petecooper) for his example of the demo installer and [makss](https://github.com/makss) for adding the CLI installation facility to the setup installer back in 2017.

 ## Changelog

-* v1 – Initial version – 20 Oct 2025
+* v1.0 – Initial version – 20 Oct 2025